amperity/amperity-docs/shared/destination_settings.rst

 .. setting-snowflake-truncate-table-start

-TEMP: "Truncate table before loading data?"
+Use the Truncate table option when the contents of the table should be emptied prior to loading data.

 .. setting-snowflake-truncate-table-end